tum-lkn/tcgui/README.md

 - The tool will read your interfaces and the current setup every time the site is reloaded

+## Docker

+You can use docker to run this application.
+Run with host network (`--network host`) and network admin capabilities (`--cap-add=NET_ADMIN`).
+Site will be available on default port Ex: `http://dockerhost:5000`

+    docker run -it --rm --network host --cap-add=NET_ADMIN ncareau/tcgui:latest

+### todo add port, ip dev and regex

 ## Test & Develop

 You can use the supplied Vagrantfile to test tcgui quickly.
 Vagrant will setup two machines, sender (192.168.210.2) and a receiver (192.168.210.3):